-No man is an island.
-There’s no “I” in team.
-Teamwork makes the dream work – there are a million motivational quotes out there to remind us that we’re better together.
+No man is an island, and there’s no “I” in team, it is commonly said that teamwork makes the dream work – there are millions of motivational quotes out there to remind us that we’re better together.

 This information can be incredibly useful when assembling project-based teams, as well as providing insight on how best to handle management issues and improve organizational communications.

 While it’s important to remember these personality types are not always hard and fast and that there exists a spectrum even within classifications, there are some types that seem to naturally work better together.

 ISTJ makes a great behind-the-scenes powerhouse, while ESTP thrives in the role of entrepreneurship.